 In the field of hair restoration surgery, we tell our patients that the procedure itself is essentially pain free.
 It is performed under local anesthesia so there is some slight pinching while it is being administered.
 I’ll tell you, though; the vast majority of our patients say that is less bothersome than what the experience at a dentist’s office.
 Both a short-acting and a long-acting local are used.

-During the procedure, whether by the traditional strip harvesting method or by the Follicular Unit Extraction (FUE) technique, the areas worked on are numb.
+During the procedure, whether by the traditional strip harvesting method or by the Follicular Unit Excision (FUE) technique, the areas worked on are numb.
 Sometimes, patients will request a pain medication to be used at the beginning of the hair transplant procedure, but this is uncommon yet available.